 My day-to-day is spent helping our staff, volunteers, and program dogs navigate successfully through our training program.
 I'm so proud to work here and to see Puppy Program improve and grow every day.
 The best part of my position is seeing dogs go from puppies to their full potential.

-In addition to program dogs, I also have two dogs of my own.
+In addition to program dogs, I also have three dogs of my own.
 We compete in agility, obedience, and herding.

 I joined Can Do Canines in June 2022.
 I got my start in the field of dog training specializing in helping dogs overcome severe behavioral issues.
 Working with future assistance dogs has been a welcome shift in focus; I absolutely love seeing all of these confident and happy puppies and can’t wait to watch them grow up to become fabulous partners to the clients that rely upon them.
 I look forward to helping bring out the inner dog trainer in all of our amazing volunteers!